 JW Marriott Desert Ridge Resort & Spa

-Located in North Phoenix right near the border of Scottsdale, the JW Marriot Desert Ridge Resort & Spa offers four unique pool options and two spas within the main pool complex.
+Located in North Phoenix right near the border of Scottsdale, the JW Marriot Desert Ridge Resort & Spa offers five unique pool options and two spas within the main pool complex.
 Additionally, you can grab a complimentary inner tube at the Lazy River and Waterslide located on the eastern end of the main pool complex.

 The Sidewinder Pool reflects its serpentine namesake.
 Resting between the Wildfire Pool and Lazy River, this pool is narrow with an average depth of 3.5 feet.
 With an umbrella of tropical palms above, the Mesa Pool is between the Wildfire Pool and Dancing Fountains and is ideal for families.